-I would like to thank the RSNA Research & Education Foundation for funding this important educational research and Dr. Michael P. Recht and Dr. Nancy Fefferman from the Department of Radiology at NYU Langone Health and Dr. Jason Naidich from Northwell Health North Shore-Long Island Jewish Hospital for supporting my time and vision to develop this educational tool.
-Additionally, I would like to thank my project mentors, Dr. Petra Lewis and Dr. Alice Fornari, and grant collaborators for their assistance and guidance throughout this endeavor, as well as Dr. Olle ten Cate, Professor of Medical Education and senior scientist at the Center for Research and Development of Education, University Medical Center Utrecht, the Netherlands, for providing assistance and expertise in EPA understanding and organization. - Monica Sheth, MD
+I would like to thank the RSNA Research & Education Foundation for funding this important educational research and Departments of Radiology at NYU Langone Health and Northwell Health North Shore-Long Island Jewish Hospital for supporting my time and vision to develop this educational tool.
+Additionally, I would like to thank my project mentors and collaborators for their assistance and guidance throughout this endeavor, as well as Dr. Olle ten Cate, Professor of Medical Education and senior scientist at the Center for Research and Development of Education, University Medical Center Utrecht, the Netherlands, for providing assistance and expertise in EPA understanding and organization. - Monica Sheth, MD